cesanta/mongoose-os-docs/mdash/registration.md

 <img src="./dash8.png" class="w-50 float-right" />

 **Step 4.** Login to the https://dash.mongoose-os.com/, register a new device.
-Click on a "Token" link  to copy it to the clipboard
+Left Click on a "Token" link  to copy it to the clipboard.

 <div class="w-100 clearfix">&nbsp;</div>